-The Master of Arts (MA) Program follows the scholar-practitioner model which integrates empirically based knowledge, academic and scientific research with clinical and professional experience.
-The program is rooted in a Humanistic-Existential orientation which emphasizes the realization of human potential.
-It is an intensive, three semester, one year concentrated course of study.
-Students are evaluated based on five core competencies: Relationship, Assessment, Intervention, Diversity, and Research/Scholarship.
+The Master of Arts (MA) Program follows the practitioner-scholar model which integrates empirically based knowledge, academic and scientific research with clinical and professional experience.
+The program is rooted in a Humanistic orientation which emphasizes the realization of human potential.
+Students are evaluated based on five core competencies: relationship, assessment, intervention, diversity, and research/scholarship.
 Faculty have responsibility for the integrity of the academic program.
-Faculty, in conjunction with the program chair and administration, continually assess and enhance the program's content and requirements to meet the needs of the field of psychology.
+Faculty, in conjunction with the program director and administration, continually assess and enhance the program's content and requirements to meet the needs of the field of psychology.